jollyannx/CSARCH2-S20-Group-7-Case-Study-Project1/README.md

 ---

 ## 6. Conclusion & Learnings
+The completed build is future-proof, affordable, and balanced.
+It successfully plays today's games at 900p/1080p without exceeding the budget and is built on trusted AMD + NVIDIA hardware with local vendor support.
+It is perfect for students, casual gamers, and first-time PC builders.
 Reflections on:
-- Price differences (international vs. Manila vendors)
+- *Price differences (international vs. Manila vendors)*: The final pricing was finalized using local Manila vendors (PC Express & Dynasquest), showing that a high-value build is possible using readily available local stock, which also comes with trusted warranty and returns.
+The total price of PHP 39,430 was significantly higher than the estimated PCPartPicker USD total of $293.96, but we have to note that some prices are not included, and it excluded local taxes, and shipping fees from the US.
-- Challenges in finding stock or cheaper equivalents
+- *Challenges in finding stock or cheaper equivalents*:
-- What the group learned about PC components and system design
+- *Learnings about PC components and system design*: The group learned to achieve the best value by utilizing smart trade-offs.
+This included investing in components that provide upgrade paths and modern performance features, while excluding non-essential components like a traditional HDD.

 ---
 ## 7. Video pitch